Do you know there are some smells that cats hate so much they’ll avoid them at all cost!

 That’s not surprising since people say geranium has a citrus-like scent or a lemony-green aroma, and we know how cats feel about citrus.

-While people often plant a geranium in the garden to keep cats away, you should know that the plant is toxic to pets.
+While people often plant geranium in the garden to keep cats away, you should know that the plant is toxic to pets.

 It can cause skin irritation and vomiting if your cat chews on the leaves.